-Merkur 38C Black DE Safety Razor is a solid brass engine turned double edge safety razor.
+The Merkur 38C Black DE Safety Razor is a solid brass, engine-turned, double edge safety razor.
 Its long handle is coated with black aluminium and has a stylish matt finish.
 The razor head, collar, and end cap are finished with polished chrome.
-Also features Merkur logo detailing on the base of the handle.
-This is a two piece razor with a twist to open mechanism allowing the top plate to be separated for easy blade insertion and razor maintenance.
-A stylish, heavy duty razor.
+You'll also find Merkur logo detailing on the base of the handle.
+This is a two piece razor with a twist-to-open mechanism, allowing the top plate to be separated for easy blade insertion and razor maintenance.

 How to use

-At the beginning of the 20th century, safety razors with a double edge blade succeeded straight razors as the choice for everyday use.
-DE razors offer a close and smooth shave and although handling of the open edge requires a bit of practice, it is a skill that can be acquired quickly.
+At the beginning of the 20th century, safety razors with a double edge blade succeeded straight razors as the choice for everyday shaving.
+DE razors offer a close and smooth shave, and although handling of the open edge requires a bit of practice, it is a skill that can be learned quickly.

 The safety razor shave is achieved through gentle scraping movements vertically towards the cutting edge.
 Horizontal movements of the blade should be avoided as they can lead to injuries.
 The edge of the comb serves to stretch the skin tight, so all whiskers are reached.
 The weight of the razor facilitates the gliding motion without the need for additional pressure.
 As with a straight razor, it is optimal to move the blade in a 30° angle to the surface of the skin.
 It is generally advised to hold the razor close to the head, but different handle lengths and weights allow for experimentation.